 Opting out of one or more NAI member or DAA member networks (many of which will be the same) only means that those members no longer will deliver targeted content or ads to you.
 It does not mean you will no longer receive any targeted content or ads on our Website or other websites.
 You may continue to receive advertisements, for example, based on the particular website that you are viewing.
 Also, if your browsers are configured to reject cookies when you visit this opt-out page, or you subsequently erase your cookies, use a different computer or mobile device or change web browsers, your NAI or DAA opt-out may no longer be effective.
 Additional information is available on NAI’s and DAA’s websites accessible by the above links.

 If you are a Payoneer Services customer and would like to update your information, please log into your “My Account” in order to update certain information or contact us through the contact information below.
 If you are not a Payoneer Services customer, but have provided us with information, and would like to update your information, you may contact us through the phone number or email address listed below.
 From time to time, we may email you or send you SMS messages you with special offers; you may opt-out of those offers by using a link provided in the email or the SMS message, or by contacting us as noted below.

-Payoneer Customer Support, Payoneer Inc.
+Payoneer Customer Care, Payoneer Inc.

 Phone: 1-800-251-2521 (within the USA) or 1-646-658-3695 (outside the USA)

-For EU Customers:
+For EEA Customers:

 Payoneer EU Limited,

 If you would like to contact us for other privacy-related matters, you can also contact our Data Protection Officer at DPO@payoneer.com.